Aleman-Z/CorticoHippocampal/GUI/README.md

 # Pipeline of methods:

-1. Define a new experiment.
+1. Define a new experiment and/or load it.
 2. Downsample data and store.
 3. Add sleep scoring files and check they match the data length.
 4. Data description.